BhupeshXD/Crud-in-React.js/README.md

+# Basic Crud Operation in React.js

+By use of Axios for fetching and updating by means of axios.post, axios.get axios.delete, and axios.put using localStorage.

+Create
+Read
+Update
+Delete

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.